el-asu/profile-data-scientist/README.md

-# Personal Profile Streamlit App
+# Personal Profile Streamlit App --> WORK IN PROGRESS

 This is my personal profile/portfolio app, designed to showcase my skills and projects as a Pharmacist and Data Scientist.
 It is built using Streamlit and includes sections for projects, services, CV, and more.
 The app also includes a chatbot trained on my professional data.